-Although MINI had nothing new to show at Frankfurt, there was certainly a buzz around it, given the impending launch of the F56.
-And the hot topic of conversation was that MINI could grow from the current seven model line-up to ‘eight or 10′, thanks to the flexibility of the new architecture that underpins it, the UKL1 platform.
+MINI may not have had anything new to show at Frankfurt, but there was certainly a buzz around it, given the impending launch of the F56.
+The hot topic of conversation was that MINI could grow from the current seven model line-up to ‘eight or 10’, thanks to the flexibility of the new architecture that underpins it, the UKL1 platform.

 ‘We have to be very careful how we develop the product portfolio and the MINI brand,’ said Peter Schwarzenbauer, board member with responsibility for MINI, Rolls-Royce and Motorrad, the motorcycle division.

 ‘We’re defining the long-term portfolio and asking what the image of MINI will be in 2020.
 But we have to respect MINI’s heritage,’ he said, adding that the reason the variants have become bigger is in response to customer feedback.